header-bg.png

 chef isao yamada

-Chef Isao Yamada is a master of kaiseki cuisine, known for his refined approach to seasonal Japanese fine dining.
-After studying at the esteemed Tsuji Cooking Academy, he spent decades honing his craft at some of Japan’s most revered kaiseki establishments, including Kyoto Kitcho and Hanzuiryo in Nagasaki.
-In 2000, Yamada opened Kaiseki Hanaei in his hometown of Fukuoka, blending the bounty of the Kyushu region with the elegance of Kyoto-style kaiseki.
-His dedication to seasonality and precision caught the attention of Chef David Bouley, who invited him to New York to help open Brushstroke.
-As the Executive Chef, Yamada introduced one of the city’s earliest kaiseki dining experiences, earning a Michelin star and a two-star review in The New York Times.
-Today, Chef Yamada returns to New York City’s dining scene with his eponymous chef’s counter showcasing a deeply personal expression of kaiseki.
-Blending tradition with innovation, Yamada offers an intimate, immersive experience centered around a hyper-seasonal tasting menu.
+Chef Isao Yamada is a master of kaiseki cuisine, celebrated for his refined seasonal Japanese fine dining.
+After studying at the prestigious Tsuji Cooking Academy, he spent decades perfecting his skills at renowned kaiseki establishments, such as Kyoto Kitcho and Hanzuiryo in Nagasaki.
+In 2000, he opened Kaiseki Hanaei in his hometown of Fukuoka, merging the richness of the Kyushu region with the sophistication of Kyoto-style kaiseki.
+His commitment to seasonality and precision attracted Chef David Bouley's attention, leading to an invitation to New York to help launch Brushstroke.
+As Executive Chef, Yamada introduced one of the city's first kaiseki dining experiences, earning a Michelin star and a 2-star review from The New York Times in 2011.
+Currently, Chef Yamada has returned to New York City's dining scene with his namesake chef's counter, showcasing a deeply personal interpretation of kaiseki, which has earned him another Michelin star and a coveted 4-star review from The New York Times, the highest honor awarded.
+By blending tradition with innovation, Yamada provides an intimate, immersive experience focused on a hyper-seasonal tasting menu.